What you’ll learn:

 How effective is metformin for weight loss?

 Metformin isn’t primarily a weight loss drug, but it can help people lose some weight.
-In one study, people with BMIs over 27 lost an average of nearly 13 pounds in six months while taking metformin.
+In one study, people with BMIs over 27 lost an average of nearly 13 pounds in six months while taking metformin, or nearly 7% of body weight.

-Metformin works best for weight loss when you pair it with healthy lifestyle changes.
-Combining it with a balanced diet and regular exercise can really boost your results.
-Noom can help nail those lifestyle changes, making metformin more effective for you.
+Metformin works best for weight loss when paired with healthy lifestyle changes.
+Combining it with a balanced diet and regular exercise can really boost results.
+Noom can help nail those lifestyle changes, making metformin more effective.

-What’s the difference between metformin and other popular medications prescribed for weight loss?
+What are the differences between metformin and other popular medications prescribed for weight loss?

 ---|---|---|---|---|---|